stoerr/workloglet/Specification.md

 - A dropdown menu listing the last 20 tasks, based on the last 3 worklog files.
 The entries in the dropdown are sorted by the most recent date, but should be unique.
 - A text input field for new task entry.
 A drop down change should fill that field with the selected task, "other" clears it.
 That's what will be saved to the worklog - the drop down is just filling it.
+  If the text field is filled, then the drop down should be set to "other".
 - A text area for description.
 - A "Submit" button and a "Skip" button, "Copy from last" button and a "List" button.
 - Error messages for any issues encountered.